 It is important that your child has their reading diary in school every day as we encourage them to talk to us about the reading they do at home as well as in class.
 We have reading time every day, and during the course of the week, children will read independently, with a partner or group and with an adult.

-Each week, as a part of their homework, children will be sent home spellings and they will be tested the following week.
+Children have been provided with two sets of spellings lists.
 These spellings are based on the Year Three and Four National Curriculum spelling list.
 Children should be encouraged to look for and learn spelling patterns in these words and other words.

 It is more beneficial to work on spellings in short bursts; 5-10 minutes every day, rather than longer sessions.
 It is also very helpful to encourage your child to learn the meanings of these words (and other unfamiliar words) as well as helping them to develop their ability to apply these in context by writing a few sentences.

 This term Year Three are taking part in forest schools.
 Your child will need to bring in old clothes (t-shirt and trousers) which you don't mind getting muddy and messy, as well as a warm, waterprooof jacket as they will be going outside in all weathers.
 Children must have suitable footwear; either wellies or old trainers.
 In addition to this they may bring in a hat, scarf and gloves to keep warm.
-Please enusure that all this kit is brought to school in a plastic bag as kit will be kept in school until they have finished all their forest schools lessons.
-Please note they willl need this kit in school from the 8th January 2018.
+Please see the attached letter below.

-Please find the home learning menus for the topic we are studying in the 'Look at our learning' tab to the side of this page.
+Please find the attached subject overview and home learning menus for the topic we are studying this half term.